ian-cawood/personal-site/content/blog/2020/meaning.md

 ---
 title: On Meaning
 date: "2020-08-01"
-description: "What I've learned this week"
+excerpt: "What I've learned this week.
+Changing opinions based on new knowledge."
 ---

 This week has been very strange.
 I've realized that my opinions on meaning keep changing.
 I'm not sure if I'll ever have an answer that resonates completely with me.
 I keep reading and seeing new things that update my fundamental beliefs, which I guess are not so fundamental after all.